keithwear/google-font-api/README.md

 google-font-api
 ===============

-example code using the Google font API
+This repo contains example code using the Google font API.